 Through the addition of Mal 1:11-12, 14, the topic of "the nations" enters the discourse.
 The cultic critique that was directed against the priests in Jerusalem is contrasted by the redactor with the ideal model of the cult of the nations.
 Their cultic acts serve as a norm against which Israel's conduct is measured.
 The questions of where exactly, what precisely, when actually, and especially who "among the nations" can bring offerings to YHWH, are left open.
-But it is clear that the people among the nations who bring offerings do so, without coming to the temple in Jerusalem and without any guidance or teaching of torah by the
+But it is clear that the people among the nations who bring offerings do so, without coming to the temple in Jerusalem and without any guidance or teaching of torah by the priests there.
+It seems to be enough that they acknowledge YHWH as "mighty king," which presumably implies more than only bringing offerings.
+Offerings would not be pure and acceptable if the nations would not live up to the norms of God's reign.

-&lt;sup>43 Weyde, Prophecy, 133, proposes that Mal 1:8 drew on Deut 15:21 and also on Lev 22:22
+&lt;sup>43 Weyde, Prophecy, 133, proposes that Mal 1:8 drew on Deut 15:21 and also on Lev 22:22.